 |Outside of the Castillo de San Marcos in St. Augustine, Florida|

 |On top of the St. Augustine Lighthouse after having climbed all 219 steps to get there!|

-After months and months of contemplating and praying over a decision to move, in late March 2014, I moved from Jacksonville, Florida (where I went to college and lived two, almost three years after graduation) back home with my parents in Dayton, Ohio.
-Just like moving to Jacksonville in 2007 was life-changing, moving out nearly 7 years later, also changed my life.
+After months and months of contemplating and praying over a decision to move, in late March 2014, I moved from Jacksonville, Florida (where I went to college and lived for almost three years after graduation) back home with my parents in Dayton, Ohio.
+Just like moving to Jacksonville in 2007 was life-changing, moving out nearly 7 years later also changed my life.
 It wasn’t easy to leave but it was -and still is- the best decision for me.
 Still miss all my friends who were like family there! 🙂